 Knowledge-building Project for Industry

-Collaborative and Knowledge-building Projects are to develop new knowledge and generate research competence needed by society or the business sector to address important societal challenges.
-The projects are to encourage and support collaboration between research organisations and stakeholders from outside the research sector that represent societal and/or industry needs for knowledge and research competence.
+The purpose of this application type is to develop new knowledge and generate research competence needed by society or the business sector to address important societal challenges.
+The projects are to encourage and support collaboration between research organisations and stakeholders from outside the research sector that represent societal and/or industry needs for knowledge and research competence

 Date call is made active